JocelynS371/comp0035-cw1-i-JocelynS371/coursework2/tools-techniques-2.md

 ![image](test_screenshot/unlint.jpg)
 After linting, it looks like this
 ![image](test_screenshot/after_linting.jpg)

-There are 3 warning ignored, they stemed from the assert statement where a boolean value was compared directly.
-I choose to ignore this warning because this is a case where the comparision make sense.
+The warnings from coursework 1 are ignored as they are not in the scope of this coursework.